abregado/champions-combat/_chapters/rules.md

 1. **Draw phase**, in which players get a new hand of cards.
 2. **Initiative phase**, in which player order is determined.
 3. **Resolution phase**, in which players take Turns using their cards.
+4. **Scoring phase**, in which players earn Score tokens for causing damage.

 # Setup
 Place the pile of Score tokens to the side of the play area.